 Timeline Photos

 This is a quite interesting one for tasks that are completed over time where the student can take individual photos of their work as evidence of completion at each stage.
 While it does not stop other people from helping them complete the work the same student rules you have in place for submitting only their own work apply.
-If someone is writing an assignment in word and has someone else do the assignment is the same as if they are building a drone as their subject project.
+If someone is writing an assignment and has someone else do the assignment it is the same as if they are building a drone and have someone else complete it for them.

 Connecting Hardware Remotely